 The Output Test is one of the most important components of introducing Sinfonia to your pit/sound environment.
 To use the output test, put the instrument mixer window in focus and go into edit mode.
 Click the small headphone icon above each channel strip to audition that particular instrument.
 At this time you audition all channels to prove it is sounding and heard in the mixing board.

-The headphone jack is attenuated to work specifically with headphones.
+A headphone jack is attenuated to work specifically with headphones.
 Plugging your speakers into that jack could result in blowing your speakers.
 Your sound technician should be able to provide you with the necessary tools to have a pit monitoring system and proper stage monitoring from the mix you are sending via Main L and R outputs.

 Please consult your computer's display preferences to adjust the screen brightness.